Craigp10/goFetch/README.md

 goFetch is a program created to gain some exposure building an application specific go packages and docker.

-The continued development of goFetch will branch into imporved containerization, deeper networking programming and concurrency on the web.
+The continued development of goFetch will branch into improved containerization, deeper networking programming, along with concurrency on the web.

-The current functionality of the app is to fetch the provided urls utilizing concurrency vs iteration, and provide metrics to display the advantages of each approach.
+The current functionality of the app is to fetch provided URLs utilizing concurrency and iteration contrasting the request time of each approach.

 To run this application follow these steps: